 OFFICES OMITTED FROM BALLOT - Prospective write-in candidates should note that write-in candidacy is possible only if the office appears on the ballot.
-When School and UDEL contests are involved, if the number of persons qualifying for the ballot does not exceed the number of offices to be filled, the election is cancelled and eligible candidates are appointed in lieu of the election.
-California law, however, provides that for such offices a petition indicating that a write-in campaign will be conducted must have been filed with the elections official to require the office(s) be placed on the ballot by means of a petition drive.
+For school and UDEL contests, if the number of persons qualifying for the ballot does not exceed the number of offices to be filled, the election is cancelled and eligible candidates are appointed in lieu of the election.
+California law, however, allows the filing of a petition with the elections official to require such office(s) to be placed on the ballot.
 (E. C. Sec.
 10515 and Ed.
 Code Sec.
 5326)